cpitkin/amzn-watchlist-price-check/README.md

 ## Output

-The out is an HTML formatted string meant to be placed in an email
+The out is an HTML formatted string meant to be placed in an email.

 ```html
 <b>Name:</b> Constitution: Book 1 of The Legacy Fleet Series